 19. When Visiting Shinto Shrines

 There are different worship rituals in Shinto.
 Generally, the following would suffice for any foreign visitor.

 - There will always be a trough with running water for you to “cleanse” yourself.

 - At the trough, use the provided ladles to collect some water.
 Wash your left hand, then your right.
 Finally, pour some water into one hand and use that to rinse your mouth.

-- Under no circumstance should you spit into the trough, or wash your hands above the trough.
+- Under no circumstance should you spit into the trough or wash your hands above it.

 - At the offering hall, deposit a coin into the offertory box.
 Bow twice, clap your hands, bow again, and pray/pay your respects.